Kernael92/git-search/README.md

 ## FURTHER HELP
 TO GET MORE HELP ON THE ANGULAR CLI USE 'ng help' OR GO CHECK OUT THE [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## BUGS ENCOUNTERED
+I ENCOUNTERED "can not find avatar_url undefined" WHICH I WAS NOT ABLE TO DEBUG

 ## CONTACT
 FOR ANY QUESTIONS OR CLARIFICATION, KINDLY CONTACT ME VIA THE FOLLOWING EMAIL ADDRESS kernaelapuko10@gmail.com
 # LICENSE